maxadamski/vitamin/docs/manual.md

 ## Assumptions

 You can assume a type of a variable, before defining it.
+Variables cannot be used before definition.

 	x : A